n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.gotify.md

 # Gotify

-The Gotify node allows you to automate work in the Gotify platform and integrate Drift with other applications. n8n has built-in support for a wide range of Gotify features, including creating, deleting, and getting messages.
+The Gotify node allows you to automate work in Gotify, and integrate Drift with other applications. n8n has built-in support for a wide range of Gotify features, including creating, deleting, and getting messages.

 On this page, you'll find a list of operations the Gotify node supports and links to more resources.

 !!! note "Credentials"
-    Refer to the [Gotify credentials](https://docs.n8n.io/integrations/builtin/credentials/gotify/) for guidance on setting up authentication.
+    Refer to [Gotify credentials](https://docs.n8n.io/integrations/builtin/credentials/gotify/) for guidance on setting up authentication.

 !!! note "Examples and templates"
     For usage examples and templates to help you get started, take a look at n8n's [Gotify integrations](https://n8n.io/integrations/gotify/){:target="_blank" .external-link} list.